-If you want to collect seeds from your garden, bean seeds might just be the easiest to start with.
-In this post, I will show when to harvest beans for seed, how to save bean seeds for next year step-by-step, and also how to store the seeds until spring.
+Collecting bean seeds from your garden is simple and fun.
+In this post, I will show when to harvest beans for seed, how to save bean seeds for next year step-by-step, and also how to store them until spring.

 Saving Bean Seeds For Planting Next Year